How we govern the group

 Our approach

 Communication with shareholders is given a high priority.
-Paul Hooper, Chief Executive, and Simon Dray, Group Finance Director, communicate and speak with institutional investors sell-side analysts via presentations, press releases and general presentations at the time of annual and interim results.
+Paul Hooper, Chief Executive, and Simon Dray, Group Finance Director, communicate with institutional and large private investors, sell-side analysts with press releases, announcements and presentations at the time of annual and interim results.
 There are also additional meetings held during the year and our Chair, Vijay Thakrar, is also available to engage with investors.
-Investor and analyst feedback is shared with the Board to enable a clear understanding of our investors’ views.
-We welcome shareholders who wish to attend our AGM and the meeting will be held this year at our Alumasc Water Management Solutions – Wade site in Halstead.
+Investor and analyst feedback received by Vijay is shared with the Board to enable a clear understanding of our investors’ views.
+We welcome shareholders who wish to attend our AGM.
+The meeting will be held this year at our Timloc site in Howden, East Riding of Yorkshire.

 We have a dedicated email for contacting any member of the Board at alumasc@camarco.co.uk.